On computing and the complexity of computing higher-order $U$-statistics, exactly: Examples and Numerical Results

 In the last example, we revisit the problem considered in Section~5.1 of \citet{shao2025u}, which concerns the problem of computing the squared distance covariance $\mathsf{dCov}^2$, a recently proposed dependence measure between two random vectors \citep{szekely2007measuring, yao2018testing}.
-In particular, let $O_i \coloneqq (X_i, Y_i), i \in [n]$ be the observed sample. $\mathsf{dCov}^2 (X, Y)$ can then be written as a $4$-th order $U$-statistic
+In particular, let $O_i \coloneqq (X_i, Y_i), i \in [n]$ be the observed sample. $\mathsf{dCov}^2 (X, Y)$ can be written as a $4$-th order $U$-statistic: Denoting $\|\cdot\|_2$ as the vector $\ell_2$-norm, then